Microwaves are considered one of the most essential kitchen appliances. Microwaves are mainly used to reheat food to ensure they are edible.

 If plastic products are not good for consumption, why are they used for heating our food?
 That leads us to the concerns with PP plastic containers.

 Also, some plastics are known to contain Bisphenol-A (BPA).
-A substance that has been proved to be harmful to human health if consumed.
+A substance that has been proven to be harmful to human health if consumed.
 So, why put such plastic in a microwave oven?

 While all these concerns come to mind, you need to understand that there are certain plastic products specially manufactured for use in microwaves.
 A good example is a Type-5 PP plastic.